KPSKB/nanopb_demo/README.md

 2. **STM32CubeIDE Project**:
     - Open STM32CubeIDE.
     - Navigate to File -> Open Project from File System and select the `./STM32_protobuf/` directory.
-	- Make sure to select the appropriate target MCU for your board when creating the project.
 	- Build and Flash the Project.
+The following preprocessor symbol should be used: `PROTOBUF_LED_TIME_CRITICAL`.

 3. **Python Test Script**:
     - Navigate to the `./test/script/` directory.